Help Shape Our Mobility Strategy

 Could we use the BCRail Budcars to move between Park and Tilford area and Park Royal/ Ambleside … or even Horseshoe Bay?????

-Gladys asked over 2 years ago
+Gladys asked almost 3 years ago

 Hello, and thank you for your inquiry.
 Using existing rail lines to move people across the North Shore has benefits given our constrained supply of road space.
 However, this would require significant negotiation with Class 1 Railways and users of these facilities.
 There may be opportunities for running passenger rail along these facilities as part of the Burrard Inlet Rapid Transit initiative indicated within Strategy 10 of the Draft Mobility Strategy.
 The specific alignment and technology will be determined at a later point in time.
 There will be several public engagement and comment opportunities for North Shore community members as this project progresses.